sefinek24/Sefinek-Blocklist-Collection/docs/tutorials/How to install Pi-hole.md

 ## 🔄 Step 4: Ensure you have the latest version of Pi-hole
 To keep Pi-hole up to date, it needs regular updates.
 Here's how to do it:
 1. Open the terminal and connect to your server using the SSH protocol.
-2. Execute the following command: `pihole -up`.
+2. Execute the following command: `pihole -up`

 ## 🛡️ Step 6: Additional Security Measures (important)
 ### Install the Unbound resolver